aaronsaray/aaronsaray.com/_posts/2008-05-20-xdebugs-settings-reminded-me-no-output-to-the-browser-if-sending-headers.markdown

     <?php
     /** start second block of code **/

-I know it is bad – you know it is bad… *sigh*.
-But because of this, I’m not able to use Xdebug’s debugging feature on my ‘triangle’ code.
-I’d have to put through a project to REMOVE SPACES.
+I know it is bad – you know it is bad... *sigh*.
+But because of this, I'm not able to use Xdebug's debugging feature on my ‘triangle' code.
+I'd have to put through a project to REMOVE SPACES.
 Hah.